RESEARCH GROUP

 • Volatile fractions, aromas, flavors and fragrances.

-• Acrylamide in processed products, snacks; xanthines, catechins, flavonoids, in plant material, coffee, cocoa, alcoholic and non-alcoholic beverages, extracts, nutriceuticals.
+• Xanthines, catechins and flavonoids in plant material, coffee, cocoa, alcoholic and non-alcoholic beverages, extracts and nutriceutical products.

-• Methanol, ethanol and other alcohols in beverages.
+• Methanol, ethanol and other alcohols and volatile substances in beverages.

 • Steviosides in plant material and extracts.